 Depending on your TV equipment you may need to reset channel favourites and any scheduled recordings.

 Retuning your Freeview TV or box should restore your channels in most cases.
 However, in some cases you may need a new aerial to continue watching all available services.
-For more information or help with this call the Freeview Advice Line on freephone 0808 1000 288.
-Support is available where a new aerial is required.
+For more information or help with this call the Freeview Advice Line on freephone 0808 100 0288.
+Support may be available where a new aerial is required.